scientific-python/cookie/docs/pages/developers/nox.md

 A task runner, like [make][] (fully general), [rake][] (Ruby general), [invoke][] (Python general), [tox][] (Python packages), or [nox][] (Python simi-general), is a tool that lets you specify a set of tasks via a common interface.
-These have been discouraged in Scikit-HEP in the past, since they can be a crutch, allowing poor packaging practices to be employed behind a custom script, and they can hide what is actually happening.
+These have been discouraged by some community projects in the past, since they can be a crutch, allowing poor packaging practices to be employed behind a custom script, and they can hide what is actually happening.

 We are carefully allowing an exception: [nox][].
 Nox has two strong points that help with the above concerns.
 First, it is very explicit, and even prints what